Differential Walk on Spheres: Geometric examples

 \subsection{Shape from diffusion}

-\paragraph{Background} In recent years, differentiable Monte Carlo rendering algorithms \citep{zhang2023projective}, in conjunction with effective preconditioners \citep{Nicolet:2021:LSI}, have shown great promise for shape reconstruction tasks from radiometric images, providing benefits such as geometric robustness and scalability, output sensitivity, and trivial parallelism. \Diffbvp{} WoS can bring the same benefits to shape reconstruction tasks from measurements of diffusive phenomena that can be modeled via elliptic PDEs.
+\paragraph{Background} Differentiable Monte Carlo rendering algorithms \citep{zhang2023projective}, alongside effective preconditioners \citep{Nicolet:2021:LSI}, have recently shown great promise for shape reconstruction tasks from radiometric images, providing benefits such as geometric robustness and scalability, output sensitivity, and trivial parallelism. \Diffbvp{} WoS can bring the same benefits to shape reconstruction tasks from measurements of diffusive phenomena that can be modeled via elliptic PDEs.
 Such measurements can arise in medical imaging applications due to deep tissue scattering \citep{schweiger:1995:FEMDOT, arridge1999optical}, or from alternative imaging modalities such as thermal imaging \citep{Harbrecht:2013:ShapeFromHeat}.
 In \cref{fig:teaser,fig:DOT}, we show proof-of-concept experiments for such shape-from-diffusion tasks.

 \paragraph{Setup} As in the pose estimation experiment, we model an emissive object of unknown shape as a Dirichlet boundary with constant Dirichlet data.
 We represent the object as triangular mesh, initialized to a spherical shape.
 We optimize the mesh vertices to match a reference solution specified on the six faces of a bounding box, as in \cref{fig:teaser} (top right).
 The emissive object influences the solution on the bounding box via the \forwardbvp{} BVP \labelcref{eqn:bvp} with $\source = 0$ and $\dirichlet = 1$.